s3g/s3g-rnbo-clap/README.md

 See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).

-## First Test
+## Building an RNBO Export

-The repo builds without an RNBO export by using a fallback gain/mix processor.
+The repo builds without a RNBO export by using a fallback gain/mix processor.
-The first real export test is an eight-channel passthrough at:
+The first RNBO export used with this wrapper is an eight-channel passthrough at:

 ```text
 rnbo_exports/8ch_passthru/